 • Battery Guidelines for PAP/CPAP Devices:

 You must carry two fully charged spare batteries in the cabin, properly packaged to prevent short-circuiting.
-If the device is not intended for use during the flight, batteries must be removed and packed separately.
+If the device is not intended for use during the flight, batteries must be removed and securely packed in the baggage.

 Options for Assisted and Medically Escorted Travel On An Emirates Flight:

-While Emirates staff can assist with basic tasks, they cannot provide personal care, medication administration, or physical lifting.
+While the staff of Emirates Airlines assist passengers with basic tasks, they cannot provide personal care, medication administration, or physical lifting.
 A travel assistant or medical escort must be booked if the passenger:

 • Cannot understand or follow safety instructions.